Creede, Colorado

-Creede is a Statutory Town and the county seat of Mineral County, Colorado, United States.
+Creede is the statutory town that is the county seat of Mineral County, Colorado, United States.
 It is the most populous community and the only incorporated municipality within the county.
 The town population was 257 at the 2020 United States census.

 History

 Travelers to this area appeared in the early 19th century.
 Tom Boggs, a brother-in-law of Kit Carson, farmed at Wagon Wheel Gap in the summer of 1840.
-The first silver discovery was made at the Alpha mine in 1869, but the silver could not be extracted at a profit from the complex ores.
-Ranchers and homesteaders moved in when stagecoach stations (linking the mining operations over the Divide with the east) were built in the 1870s, but the great "Boom Days" started with the discovery of rich minerals in Willow Creek Canyon in 1889.
+In 1869, the first silver discovery was made at the Alpha mine, but the silver could not be extracted at a profit from the complex ores.
+Ranchers and homesteaders moved in when stagecoach stations (linking the mining operations over the Divide with the east) were built in the 1870s.
+However, the great "Boom Days" started with the discovery of rich minerals in Willow Creek Canyon in 1889.

+Creede was originally located on East Willow Creek just above its junction with West Willow Creek, however, it was originally named Willow.
+The post office opened on May 12, 1891, and it was renamed Creede on July 1, 1891, after Nicholas C. Creede who discovered the Holy Moses Mine.
+Below Creede were Stringtown, Jimtown, and Amethyst.
+The Amethyst, Colorado, post office opened on January 25, 1892.
+The Town of Creede was incorporated on May 19, 1892.
+Soon the entire area from East Willow to Amethyst was called Creede.
+The Creede, Colorado, post office moved to North Creede on November 28, 1908, where it remained open until April 15, 1919.
+The Amethyst, Colorado, post office closed on February 2, 1909, but reopened as the new Creede, Colorado, post office on February 9, 1909.

-Creede was the last silver boom town in Colorado in the 19th century.
-The town leapt from a population of 600 in 1889 to more than 10,000 people in December 1891.
+In the 19th century, Creede was the last silver boom town in Colorado.
+It leapt from a population of 600 in 1889 to more than 10,000 in December 1891.
 The Creede mines operated continuously from 1890 until 1985, and were served by the Denver & Rio Grande Railroad.

-The original townsite of Creede was located on East Willow Creek just above its junction with West Willow Creek.
-Below Creede were Stringtown, Jimtown, and Amethyst.
-The Willow Creek site was soon renamed Creede after Nicholas C. Creede who discovered the Holy Moses Mine.
-Soon the entire town area from East Willow to Amethyst was called Creede.

 While Creede was booming, the capital city of Denver, Colorado was experiencing a reform movement against gambling clubs and saloons.
 Numerous owners of gambling houses in Denver relocated to Creede's business district.
 One of these was confidence man Jefferson Randolph "Soapy" Smith.
 Soapy became the uncrowned king of Creede's criminal underworld, and opened the Orleans Club.
 Other famous people in Creede were Robert Ford (the man who killed outlaw Jesse James), Bat Masterson, and William Sidney "Cap" Light (the first deputy sheriff in Creede, and brother-in-law of Soapy Smith).
-On June 5, 1892 a fire destroyed most of the business district.
+On June 5, 1892, a fire destroyed most of the business district.
 Three days later, on June 8, Ed O'Kelley walked into Robert Ford's makeshift tent-saloon and shot him dead.
 The town of Creede was incorporated on June 13, 1892.
 The anti-gambling movement in Denver had ceased, and the Denver businessmen moved back to their former areas of operation.